cloudflare/cloudflare-docs/products/warp-client/src/content/warp-for-teams/teams/Windows-Teams.md

 Visit the [Requirements section](/requirements) to review the system requirements for Windows and to download the Windows installer.

-Next, choose how you want to deploy the WARP client in your organization:
+Next, choose how you want to deploy the WARP Client in your organization:
 * [Automated configuration](#automated-install-via-command-prompt) via command prompt
 * [Manual configuration](#manual-configuration), with end users manually configuring the client on their own device